 You need Oreos for the filling, so why not use the rest of the package for a homemade Oreo cookie crust?
-Just 2 ingredients– Oreo cookies and melted butter.
-Using a food processor or blender, pulse/blend 24 whole Oreo cookies (the cream filling and cookie) into crumbs.
+Just 2 ingredients: Oreo cookies and melted butter.
+Using a food processor or blender, pulse/blend 20 whole Oreo cookies (the cream filling and cookie) into crumbs.
+You should get about 2 cups, or 220g.
 Mix with melted butter, then press mixture tightly into a pie dish.
 Bake for 10 minutes, then let it cool.
 That’s it!
 That’s how easy a homemade Oreo cookie crust is.

 - If you don’t have a food processor/blender, place the Oreo cookies in a large zipped-top bag and crush with a rolling pin.
 Keep in mind that the finer the crumb, the better the crust will hold its shape.